Home » RELATIONSHIPS » Why and How to Read Aloud to Young Children

 To help those connections grow healthy and strong – and be prepared for the hard work of learning to read – babies need frequent exposure to thousands of words – words that are found in books, but not always in everyday conversation.
 For example, how often do you use the words horse, pig, or cow in conversation?
 But if you’re reading a book about farm animals, and re-reading it multiple times for the enjoyment of your child, how many times will they be exposed to those words?

-Building a Foundation for Thinking
+Reading Aloud Builds a Strong Foundation for Thinking

 A second reason for reading aloud is that this activity provides the perfect opportunity to have conversations with your child.
 Conversation is the foundation of thinking – so if you want your child to know how to think, then you must have many conversations together.